JohnSColeman/tdg-assignments/media-server/room-api/README.md

 # room-api
 The room api acts as a governor to perform some basic load balancing of the media servers.

+## API request examples
+There are some client test requests for IntelliJ IDEs: [room-api.http](room-api.http).
+Start the servers before testing.

 ## Docker
 build: `docker build -t room-api .`